 There are regulations governing the safety of an aircraft’s water and airlines are required to disinfect and flush the water tanks.
 Those who are concerned with the quality of the drinking water can purchase bottled water on the plane.

 There are very few options when it comes to airplane food.
-If you are on a specific diet or don’t like the food options, you can bring a variety of food on board.
+If you are on a specific diet or don’t like the food options, you can bring various foods on board.
 This will help make a long flight more enjoyable.

 Translated by Elaine